shanghaijo/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to steer to the center when getting to close to the sides.
+These images show what a recovery looks like starting from the right side back to the center.
+I only used those in specific places where the car went obviously off road, not on all turns considering it should generalize well, which it did:

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image9]
+![alt text][image8]

-To augment the data sat, I also flipped images so the car would have more sense turning in both direction rather than only on one side:
+To augment the data set, I also flipped images so the car would have more sense turning in both direction rather than only on one side:

 ![alt text][image6]
 ![alt text][image7]